littlebizzy/slickstack/readme.md

 | **Adminer** | [mirrors](https://mirrors.slickstack.io/modules/adminer/) | 4.8.1 | default config |
 | **Git** | [mirrors](https://mirrors.slickstack.io/modules/git/) | 2.34.x | default config |
 | **UFW Firewall** | [mirrors](https://mirrors.slickstack.io/modules/ufw-firewall/) | 0.36.x | `ufw` + `ufw.conf` + `user-rules` |

-## Abstract

-Most of modern computing history can be traced back to one thing: [Unix](https://en.wikipedia.org/wiki/Unix).
-Indeed, one of the only things about web servers that hasn't changed much in several decades is the Unix shell (Bash) command language.
-Keeping the same pragmatism and simplicity in mind that inspired LittleBizzy's managed hosting, SlickStack [ss] is coded entirely in Bash.

-While there are [clear benefits](https://medium.com/capital-one-developers/bashing-the-bash-replacing-shell-scripts-with-python-d8d201bc0989) to programming languages like Python or Ruby, provisioning a server with WordPress isn't very complicated, and every Linux machine comes with [Bash built into it](https://www.infoworld.com/article/2893519/linux/perl-python-ruby-are-nice-bash-is-where-its-at.html).
-Plus, let's not forget [what happens](https://discourse.roots.io/t/updated-to-ansible-2-4-deploys-broken-now-what/10588) when typical web agencies rely on advanced dependencies like Ansible... yikes!
-Onward, then...

 ## Requirements